sagiegurari/cargo-make/docs/_includes/content.md

 The below explains each one:

 * **run_task** - Invokes another task with the name defined in this attribute.
 Unlike dependencies which are invoked before the current task, the task defined in the **run_task** is invoked after the current task.
 * **command** - The command attribute defines what executable to invoke.
-You can use the **args** attribute to define what attributes to provide as part of the command.
+You can use the **args** attribute to define what command line arguments to provide as part of the command.
 * **script** - Invokes the script.
 You can change the executable used to invoke the script using the **script_runner** attribute.
 If not defined, the default platform runner is used (cmd for windows, sh for others).

 Only one of the definitions will be used.<br>